frederic-perez/AmE-dictionary/dictionary.md

 __vermicelli__
 __vermin__
 __vernacular__
-__verve__
-__verve__ :three: :dart: /vəːv/ _n_ (from French, ‘vigour’) Great ​energy and ​enthusiasm.
+__verve__ :four: :dart: /vəːv/ _n_ (from French, ‘vigour’) Great ​energy and ​enthusiasm.
 Liveliness. _The Jazz quartet played with verve.
 Or, the lottery winner was full of verve.
 She ​delivered her ​speech with ​tremendous ​wit and verve._
 __vested interest__ A ​strong ​personal ​interest in something because you could get an ​advantage from it: _as both a ​teacher and ​parent, she had a vested ​interest in ​seeing the ​school ​remain ​open._
 __vesting__ _The vesting date._
 __vetting__